kterusaki/slate/source/includes/accounts/_create.md

 A POST request which creates a new Account object and returns the created Account with its new unique ID.

 The API will de-dupe any Accounts by name.
-In other words, if you attempt to POST with an Account name that already exists in your SalesforceIQ Instance, the request will update field values on the existing Account with any new data that you're passing in your POST, but will not create a new new Account
+In other words, if you attempt to POST with an Account name that already exists in your SalesforceIQ Instance, the request will update field values on the existing Account with any new data that you're passing in your POST, but will not create a net new Account

 ### Payload
 Parameter | Type | Required | Description